Pioreactor/docs.pioreactor/experiments/02-Secondary and University level education/yeast-growth-by-temperature.md

 ## Example

 The following simple experiment was performed using two Pioreactors.
 Two vials containing 15 mL of the sterile YPD stock were inoculated with 1 drop of rehydrated active dry yeast (0.500 g of dry yeast in a 15mL YPD broth vial).
-They were subjected to different temperatures of 27°C, 31°C, 35°C and 39°C.
+They were subjected to different temperatures of 27°C and 35°C.

 **Note**: the ambient temperature of the office was warm, so temperatures below 27°C could not be achieved without external cooling.

 Over the course of 18 hours, the following implied growth rates were recorded:

+Initially, we observe a higher growth rate in the vial at 35°C versus the one at 27°C. After 6 hours.